Golden Isles Getaway

 That first night we took a walk on the beach and took in the beautiful sunset.

 We took advantage of eating right at the hotel that night at Echo and came back for breakfast the next day.
 I love it when the kids ask what’s on the menu, and I can honestly say everything.
-They loved their breakfast of champions which is a stack of pancakes, eggs, and bacon.
+They loved their breakfast of champions, a stack of pancakes, eggs, and bacon.

 The oceanfront dining room at Echo has the most beautiful panoramic views of the ocean.

 We started out with the warm peach and berry parfait and somehow found room for our main course.
-I had the King and Prince Spa Benny which is a twist on the traditional Eggs Benedict with an avocado replacing the english muffin.
-The next day I had the Garden Grit bowl which is sauteed spinach, mushrooms, tomatoes, onions, peppers, scrambled eggs on a bed of grits.
+I had the King and Prince Spa Benny, a twist on the traditional Eggs Benedict with an avocado replacing the English muffin.
+The next day I had the Garden Grit bowl which is sauteed spinach, mushrooms, tomatoes, onions, peppers, and scrambled eggs on a bed of grits.
 HEAVENLY and DECADENT!

 After all that food we had to take a break and lounge at the pool deck.
 The boys enjoyed the heated pool and digested all that yummy goodness.

 Next we rented bikes at Ocean Motion Surf Co. just a block away from our hotel room.
 It was low tide so we enjoyed the nice wide beach on our bikes.

 It’s only a mile to the Village, which is their downtown.
 We checked out the lighthouse and even found a Spirit Tree.
 These magical trees are spread out all over the island and have mystical creatures carved into the trunks.
 They have a scavenger hunt tour that the kids love.